The CEO Problem with $r$th Power of Difference and Logarithmic Distortions: Regular CEO Problem

-\item[(A5)] Compression schemes adopted by agents are identical, that is, given the same $Y^n$, all agents output the same codeword. \end{itemize} As far as we know, it is not known whether identical encoding minimizes distortion for general CEO problems with homogeneous agents, however, note that (A5) is shown to be optimal for the quadratic Gaussian CEO problem \cite{ChenZBW2004} as well as the discrete CEO problem \cite{BergerZV1996}.
+We impose identical compression schemes on agents in the converse argument. \begin{itemize} \item[(A5)] Compression schemes adopted by agents are identical, that is, given the same $y^n$, all agents output the same codewords. \end{itemize} Therefore, our converse under condition (A5) gives a conditional lower bound that is proven to hold only when optimal codebooks $\mathcal{C}_i$ are identical across agents.
+As far as we know, it is unknown whether identical encoding minimizes distortion for CEO problems with $\{Y_i^n\}$ drawn through a common channel, however, identical encoding is optimal for the quadratic Gaussian CEO problem \cite{ChenZBW2004} as well as the discrete CEO problem \cite{BergerZV1996}.